 7 Best 5 Person Tents

-As for the layout, it’s an elongated hexagon that allows for multiple different sleeping configurations depending on the size of your party (see illustration below).
+The layout is an unusual elongated hexagon, but we can appreciate how that allows for multiple different sleeping configurations depending on the size of your party (see illustration below).
 While it’s original capacity is intended for 5 people, it allows for some flexibility if you camp with kids or pets.

 We also appreciate the large vestibule space, which is enough room for dirty gear storage or even a couple of camping chairs and a small table for a game of cards.
 There’s two doors, one on either end of the tent.
 One is larger and offers the oversized vestibule, while the other is smaller with a minimal amount of vestibule space.